roskinlab/scags/README.md

 2. For each cluster, consensus amino acid sequences of the CDR3's were calculated using the following script ('_analysis/parse_mmseq2cluster.py_')

 <ins> **Structure based features (SACGs features)**</ins>
-1. Heavy chain immunoglobulin sequence receptor repertoire for our study cohorts were processed with SAAB+([paper](https://pubmed.ncbi.nlm.nih.gov/20034110/)), using SCALOP to annotate non-CDR3 regions and FREAD to annotate CDR3 regions
+1. Heavy chain immunoglobulin sequence receptor repertoire for our study cohorts were processed with SAAB+([paper](https://pubmed.ncbi.nlm.nih.gov/20034110/)), using SCALOP to annotate non-CDR3 regions and FREAD to annotate CDR3 regions (SAAB+ code)
 2. SCAGs features were further annotated as follows: sequences having the same HCDR1, HCDR2 canonical and HCDR3 loop structures as annotated by SAAB+ are binned into a SCAGs group.
-SCAGs were further binned into groups based on their respective isotype.
+SCAGs were further binned into groups based on their respective isotype (details in feature matrix creation section).